 Significant matter Commentary Auditor view and management response Processing of journals The Combined Authority strengthened its internal controls during the year and journals are now required to be approved within the ledger.
 Previously there was an inefficient manual process in place.
 In Appendix A we have recommended that the Combined Authority contacts its software provider in order to enable this bespoke report to be produced.
 However, the Authority was unable to provide a report listing the journals processed in the year, the poster and the approver.
 Whilst we welcome this development to the approval process, we suggest the Combined Authority reviews the The Financial Accountant needed to undertake a manual exercise, which was completed under our observation, in order to provide this information.
 We also noted that a member of the finance team had administrative rights and was also able to process, but not authorise, journals.
-Whilst the Combined Authority is a relatively small organisation, this is unusual as normally staff with appropriateness of providing administrative rights to operational staff.
-We are of the view that the fact that all journals need to be independently reviewed mitigates the risks in this area. administrator access are not able to process journals.
-Management response We have agreed this recommendation as noted in Appendix A.
+Whilst the Combined Authority is a relatively small organisation, this is unusual as normally staff with nich was appropriateness of providing administrative rights to operational staff.
+We are of the view that the fact that all journals need to be independently reviewed mitigates the risks in this area.
+Management response We have agreed this recommendation as noted in Appendix A. REFCUS Payments Our testing on REFCUS payments made in 2021/22 identified one payment made in September 2021 which related to the previous financial year.
+As this This sum was material (£6.9m) and so a prior period adjustment will be required. payment was material, we undertook additional testing and identified a further 6 payments relating to 2020/21 that had not been accrued for.
+We have repeated our 2020/21 recommendation regarding strengthening the Combined Authority's arrangements in this We are in the process of completing additional testing on the accruals relating to 2021/22 and similar issues are arising in the testing completed to area. date.
+Management response To be provided please.